Biological Sciences: Health Sciences Specialization M.S.

 Applicants must hold a bachelor’s degree from a regionally accredited institution of higher education.
 Applicants must also have a minimum cumulative undergraduate GPA of 2.70 on a 4.00 point scale (where A is 4.00), or its equivalent, and good standing (3.00 GPA) in all post-baccalaureate course work.

 • Narrative statement

 The graduate application, application fee, and official transcripts are to be submitted to the Graduate Recruitment and Admissions Office.
 Official transcripts must be sent directly to the Graduate Recruitment and Admissions Office from each institution attended except Central Connecticut State University.
-The narrative statement and recommendation letters should be submitted directly to the department chair of the Biology department.

 Course and Capstone Requirements: